SenpaiHunters/SpotOn/README.md

 <h1 align="center"> Introduction & Use-case</h1>

-SpotOn is a project that aims to improve the Spotify Web Player by adding new features and improving the user interface.
-With SpotOn, you can enjoy various animations, a new font, an enchanced Nav & Now Playing bars, a dynaminc theme, rainbrow controls, and many other improvements.

-SpotOn is an excellent option for Spotify Web Player users who want to enhance their music listening experience.
-With SpotOn, there are multiple ways of improving Spotify, we have SpotOn Righter, which moves the Nav Bar to the right hand side, SpotOn SonyCopy, SpotOn Speeder and many other improvements (+ additions).
-SpotOn can make your Spotify Web Player experience more engaging, visually appealing, and user-friendly, all in small packages aimed to please.
+SpotOn is a project that enhances the Spotify Web Player by adding new features, improving the user interface, and offering various enhancements.
+It includes animations, a new font, enhanced Nav & Now Playing bars, a dynamic theme, rainbow controls, and more.
+With SpotOn, Spotify Web Player users can enhance their music listening experience through options like SpotOn Righter (moves Nav Bar to the right), SpotOn SonyCopy, SpotOn Speeder, and other improvements.
+It aims to make the Spotify Web Player more engaging, visually appealing, and user-friendly with small packages of enhancements.

-***
+---

 <h1 align="center">